-Both a glen and village, Balquhidder is located east of the A84, between Strathyre and Lochearnhead.
+Both a glen and village, Balquhidder is located west of the A84, between Strathyre and Lochearnhead.
 The kirkton or village lies at the head of Loch Voil and has the remains of a number of pre-historic sites including a stone circle, the Puidrac Stone, and a Neolithic burial chamber cairn to the east.
 The glen extends 12 miles west passing Loch Voil and Loch Doine before the road ends with a public car park.
 Balquhidder in Scottish Gaelic is Both Chuidir or Both Phuidir meaning the hut of ‘Cuidir’.

 With its long history of habitation, and much visited by artists and poets for its scenery, it is its quality as the living, working Highlands that endures.
 The glen has many important associations with the archetypal Scottish hero immortalised by Sir Walter Scott, Rob Roy MacGregor, who is buried at Balquhidder.
 The village attracts many visitors who come to see Rob Roy’s grave in Balquhidder Kirkyard.
 Rob Roy lived and died in the village.
 After his principal creditor, James Graham, 1st Duke of Montrose seized his lands, Rob Roy waged a private blood feud against the duke until 1722, when he was forced to surrender.
 Later imprisoned, he was finally pardoned in 1727.
 He died in his house at Inverlochlarig Beg, Balquhidder, on 28 December 1734.